As U.S. coronavirus cases soar toward 200,000 a day, holiday travel is surging

 As Anthony S. Fauci, the country’s top infectious-disease expert, put it recently on MSNBC: “It’s almost exponential when you compare the curves in the spring and the curves in the summer with the inflection of the curve where we are right now."

-The Centers for Disease Control and Prevention recommended Thursday against traveling and congregating for Thanksgiving, using its first news briefing in months to sound alarms over the massive case rise reported in the past week.
-The United States has surpassed a quarter-million deaths related to covid-19.
+The Centers for Disease Control and Prevention on Thursday recommended against traveling and gathering for Thanksgiving, using its first news briefing in months to sound alarms over the massive case rise reported in the past week.
+The United States has surpassed a quarter-million deaths related to covid-19, the disease caused by the novel coronavirus.

-But more than 1 million people still passed through the country’s airports Friday in the second-highest single-day rush of travelers since the start of the coronavirus pandemic, even as air travel has dropped dramatically over this time last year.
+But more than 1 million people still passed through the country’s airports Friday in the second-highest single-day rush of travelers since the start of the pandemic, even as air travel has dropped dramatically over this time last year.
 On the same date in 2019, more than 2.5 million people traveled through U.S. airports.

 The data on Transportation Security Administration screenings shows that many Americans are heeding calls for caution.
-But the fallout from this week is expected to amp up pressure on hospitals and health care workers at a critical time in the pandemic.
+But the fallout from this week is expected to amp up pressure on hospitals and health-care workers at a critical time in the pandemic.
 Hospitalizations have soared to all-time highs, pushing state after state to enact new restrictions such as mask mandates, curfews and renewed business shutdowns.

 “The scary news is that this week will probably have the highest amount of travel we have seen since the pandemic began,” said Christopher Worsham, a critical care physician and research fellow at Harvard Medical School.